jamestharpe/jamestharpe.com/content/automatic-development-environment-setup.md

 The goal of the script is to start from a base OS installation and finish with a complete development environment.
 To write the script, it's easiest to use a write-test-tweak approach:

-1. Write a command in the PowerShell ISE (run elevated)
+1. Write a command in the PowerShell ISE (running elevated)
 1. Copypasta the command from the script into the shell panel and execute it
 1. Tweak the command if needed

 Once your script is completed, you can easily maintain it by following the same process every time you install a new tool or adjust a setting.
 I prefer to store my script in OneDrive for easy access from a base Windows installation (which includes OneDrive).

 One note of warning: If you're development environment is already setup manually, installing software via Chocolatey can sometimes mess things up.
-It's best to start from scratch and maintain everything with Chocolatey.
+It's best to uninstall any applications you'll be managing with Chocolatey, or simply start from scratch.

 ## Basic Script Structure